-Will Voelker (left), founder of Noah’s Endeavor, receives a kiss from daughter Laila Voelker as she accepts her trophy Sunday.
-Will is the father of Noah Voelker, whom Noah’s Endeavor is named after.
-Will said his passion for inclusiveness, along with his love for his children, is the driving force behind everything he does.
+Will Voelker (left), founder of Noah's Endeavor, receives a kiss from daughter Laila Voelker as she accepts her trophy Sunday, April 13.
+Will was the father of Noah Voelker, whom Noah's Endeavor is named after.
+Will's passion for inclusiveness, along with his love for his children, is the driving force behind everything he does.

-Lindsey Palm (left), a biochemistry senior at the University of Florida, shares a laugh with her friend Davide Foote, 5, and his mother, Meila Foote.
-Lindsey discovered Noah’s Endeavor over two years ago while at the park.
+Lindsey Palm (left), Biochemistry major and current senior at UF, shares a laugh with her friend Davide Foote, 5, and his mother, Meila Foote.
+Lindsey discovered Noah's Endeavor over two years ago while simply enjoying a day at the park.
 She began to volunteer almost every Sunday as she grew closer to the kids.
+David and Lindsey became great friends almost instantly.

 Brian Jackson, 10, showcases his trophy with a thumbs up Sunday afternoon.
-Brian survived a car accident that killed his mother when he was 4 years old.
-Five months later, his father passed away.
+Brian was the survivor of a terrible car accident at the age of 4 in which his mother passed away.
+Five months later, his father passed away with a broken heart, says Brian's grandmother, Betty Jackson (not pictured).
 As a result of the accident, he lost many of his motor skills including walking and talking.
-Now 6 years old, Brian can walk and talk.
-He attends Lake Forest Elementary school.
-Brian’s favorite sports to play are basketball and football.
+Now at age 6, Brian can walk and talk and he attends Lake Forest Elementary school as a fourth grade student.
+Brian's favorite sports to play are basketball and football.

-Will Voelker (left), awards Daniel Ratovoson, 19, with the Noah Voelker Spirit Award.
+Noah Voelker (left), awards Daniel Ratovoson, 19, with the Noah Voelker Spirit Award.
 Daniel was the only recipient of this award on Sunday afternoon.
-The award is given to participants with positive spirits, genuine hearts and cheerful smiles throughout the year.
+The recipients of this award are known for their positive spirit, genuine heart and cheerful smile throughout the year.

-Will Voelker holds up the Spirit Award in honor of his deceased son Noah Voelker.
-Each child who participated in the weekly Sunday softball games was awarded a trophy Sunday afternoon at the awards picnic.
+Will Voelker (not pictured) holds up the Spirit Award in honor of his deceased son, Noah Voelker.
+Each child who participated in the weekly Sunday softball games was awarded a trophy Sunday afternoon at the Awards Picnic.

-Daphne Kiernan cuts cake for those attending the awards picnic at the Albert Ray Massey (Westside) Park.
-Daphne discovered Noah’s Endeavor on Facebook and let her disabled son join.
-She said she grew to love the program and became actively involved.
+Daphne Kiernan cuts the cake for the children, friends and family attending the Awards Picnic at the Albert Ray Massey (Westside) Park.
+Daphne discovered Noah's Endeavor from Facebook and quickly decided to allow her disabled son to join.
+She immediately grew to love the program and became an actively involved parent attending many of the events each Sunday afternoon.

 Every Sunday afternoon, children in Alachua County participate in outdoor activities thanks to the Noah’s Endeavor program.
 Softball was a common favorite this spring.